 Sony RX100 III versus Canon G1 X Mark III

-The Sony Cyber-shot DSC-RX100 III and the Canon PowerShot G1 X Mark III are two digital cameras that were revealed to the public, respectively, in May 2014 and October 2017.
+The Sony Cyber-shot DSC-RX100 III and the Canon PowerShot G1 X Mark III are two digital cameras that were announced, respectively, in May 2014 and October 2017.
 Both the RX100 III and the G1X Mark III are fixed lens compact cameras that are based on an one-inch (RX100 III) and an APS-C sensor.
 The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.

-The physical size and weight of the Sony RX100 III and the Canon G1 X Mark III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Sony RX100 III and the Canon G1 X Mark III is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 III – represents the basis for the calculations across all the size and weight measures).